Federalist No. 16: Vulnerability of the States

 Before the constitution was ratified the country was vulnerable.
 There was a fear of a civil war, which would increase vulnerability.
 At that time the states were disconnected, which made it harder to establish government and a stable union.
 If there was no union, the ratification of the constitution would have been hard to make happen.
 In Federalist 16, it is also stressed that the states need some control in order for the constitution to be accepted.
 If they are not exposed to the thought of a new constitution that will benefit everyone, there is a possibility that one state will become excessively powerful and try to rule the country in their own way.
 Hamilton explains "If the State was large it would have influence with others who would join the resistance.
 If smaller, alliances would form prior to insurrection.
 Eventually if Federal laws only compelled States to compliance and the only remedy to non-compliance was force, then "the first war of this kind would probably terminate in a dissolution of the Union".
 A more natural death than this violent death would be what is being experienced with the Articles of Confederacy where States in total join in non-compliance giving various excuses of inability to comply thus precluding military action".

-As said in Federalist 16, the new constitution will provide for the growing states as a whole.
+As said in Federalist 16, the new constitution would provide for the growing number of states as a whole.
 There was a hope for an army that can provide safety for all who are citizens of America and a need for strong individuals, both physically and mentally, who could provide the protection.
-Federalist 16 explains the states need a new national constitution to be put in motion but putting together a large and cohesive army that will stand behind our newfound country and new founding government.
-The constitution is supposed to bring great stability in government and give the country a unified rule so that there wouldn't be multiple small sections that would try to rule their own way, with many misunderstanding and no concise rule.
+Federalist 16 explains the states need a new national constitution to be put in motion that could put together a large and cohesive army that will stand behind the country and the government.
+The constitution was intended to bring stability in government and give the country a unified rule so that there would not be multiple small factions that would try to rule their own way, with many misunderstandings and no concise rule.